philiplinden/yahs/docs/devlog.md

   scene.
 - Moved serde features behind the `config-files` feature flag.
 I'm hoping to pare down the default dependencies for the project.
+- Added `intro_to_drag.md` as I learn how to compute drag on arbitrary shapes.
+- Added `camera.rs` as a simple pan-orbit camera controller.
+- Added `controls.rs` for managing keybindings, and `KeyBindingsConfig` resource for storing the keybindings.
+I use a resource instead of constants because it makes the keybindings easier to change at runtime and feels more natural alongside how Bevy handles inputs anyway.
+- Moved `scene` and `ui` modules to a `graphics` module.
+Hopefully this will make it easier to separate the concerns of physics simulation and graphics, like if I ever want to add a TUI or CLI instead of a 3D graphics UI.

 ## 2024-11-17